 The city is creating a set of case studies to illustrate barriers and decision points in the technical feasibility analysis.
 One such case study will describe the process of adding batteries to an existing solar energy system at a school designated as an emergency shelter.
 The case studies—along with discussions of regulatory and technical barriers with local utilities—will be documented in the Solar+Storage Roadmap and Best Practices Guide, which will be published later this year.

-Current funding supports technical and financial feasibility analyses.
 The city’s goal is to identify and address potential barriers—from permitting to fire safety—and have shovel-ready projects lined up as implementation funding becomes available.
-Ultimately, the city hopes to create a network of solar+storage sites that help support community resilience in San Francisco’s neighborhoods.
+Currently, the city has funding to support technical and financial feasibility analyses.
+Ultimately, the city hopes to create a network of solar+storage sites that support community resilience in San Francisco’s neighborhoods.